radiant-rstats/docker/install/rsm-msba-windows.md

 **Trouble shooting**

 If you do **not** have a file called `launch-rsm-jupyter-rs.bat` on your Desktop, you can create one by copy-and-pasting the code below in to a text file using notepad.
 The "pause" line can be removed later if all works well.
-Open notepad, copy-and-paste the code, and save the file as `launch-rsm-jupyter-rs.bat`.
-Save the files as type `.bat`.
-After saving, double-click on the icon on your desktop to get started.
+Open VS Code or notepad, copy-and-paste the code below into the editor, and save the file as `launch-rsm-jupyter-rs.bat`.
+Save the file as type `.bat`.
+After saving, double-click the file on your desktop to get started.

 ```bash
 wt.exe wsl.exe ~/git/docker/launch-rsm-jupyter-rs.sh -v ~
 pause
 ```

-**Step 5**: Check that you can launch Rstudio and Jupyter
+**Step 5**: Check that you can launch JupyterLab and Rstudio

-You will know that the installation was successful if you can start Rstudio and Jupyter Lab.
+You will know that the installation was successful if you can start JupyterLab and Rstudio.
 If you press 1 (and Enter) Jupyter Lab should start up in your default web browser.
 If you are asked for login credentials, the **username is "jovyan"** and the **password is "jupyter"**.
 Have your browser remember the username and password so you won't be asked for it again.When you press 2 (and Enter) in the terminal, Rstudio should start up in a new tab in your web browser.

 > Important: Always use q (and Enter) to shutdown the computing environment